techscribr/techscribr.github.io/_posts/adtech/2025-12-10-millisecond-handshake.md

 A tracking pixel is a tiny, invisible **1x1 pixel image** placed on pages that signify an event, such as a "Thank You" or "Order Confirmed" page.
 It acts as an **invisible tripwire**.

 1.  **Awareness (Ad Tag):** A user in Bengaluru is Browsing ESPNCricinfo.com.
-An ad tag fires and delivers an ad for a new pair of Nike running shoes.
+An ad tag fires and delivers an ad of a Nike jersey for Indian Women's Cricket Team.
-2.	**Consideration (Pixel):** The user clicks the ad and browses the shoe's product page on Nike's website.
+2.	**Consideration (Pixel):** The user clicks the ad and browses the jersey product page on Nike's website.
 A ViewContent tracking pixel fires, telling Nike's ad platform that the user is interested.
-3.	**Conversion (Pixel):** The user buys the shoes.
-They land on the "Order Confirmed" page.
+3.	**Conversion (Pixel):** The user buys the jersey.
+She lands on the "Order Confirmed" page.
 A Purchase tracking pixel fires, telling the ad platform that the ad campaign has successfully generated a sale.

 **In short:** the ad tag delivers the message, and the tracking pixel reports back on whether the message was successful.